 Whitney, LLP’s auto fraud lawyers help car buyers sue car dealerships, unwind bad deals and recover compensation for unfair practices.

 Here are reviews from what some of our past clients have said about us, and here are some of our past settlement results in claims and lawsuits against car dealerships.
-We offer Free Consultations.
+We offer Legal Consultations.
 Call us at (410) 583-8000, or use our online form to request your free initial consultation today.
-You will not incur out-of-pocket fees or expenses.

 The Car Dealership Forged My Signature

 Forgery is a serious type of fraud.
 The purchase of a new or used car in Greenbelt involves many documents that the buyer must sign or initial.
 These documents spell out the details of the financing plan.
 They indicate the options and products you are choosing for the vehicle.
 They may also show that you understand any preexisting issues, such as frame damage.
 By forging signatures and signing without permission, dishonest dealerships can make a lot more money at no cost to them.

 Red Flags for Forgery in Car Contracts includes:

 - Monthly payments are different than agreed to;

 - Loan amount, term, and/or interest rate are higher or lower than agreed to;

 - You are not given copies of your paperwork at the time of sale;